This is the time-management hack that helped me double my income

 3. Create a schedule “protocol”

-These are the rules for how you run your schedule that is mandatory, no exceptions.
+These are the rules for how you run your schedule that are mandatory, no exceptions.

 My protocol includes things like no changes with less than 24-hour notice except true emergencies, completing the task in the allotted time, (even if that means doing “good enough” work), and having a minimum of one week zero-balance time blocking done ahead of time.
 I honor this protocol every single day, and it’s made an enormous difference in my personal and professional life.